 - Does the dashboard software support custom CSS?

 - How does the vendor account for multi-tenancy and licensing fees?

 Since you’re on the Happy Dashboarding blog, and we’re confident you’ll like our software, we’ll use our own platform for this tutorial.
-If you want to follow these steps during a free trial, here's our pricing page (we start at $19/month).
+If you want to follow these steps with us, you can start your free trial account.
+Here's our pricing page for more details.

 Design your dashboard